ShangjinTang/dotfiles/README.md

 #### mason

-Sometimes you have python binaries in `~/.local/share/nvim/mason/bin`,

-But cannot execute, e.g. `black` `isort`.
-And nvim prints error or warning.
+Sometimes you have python binaries in `~/.local/share/nvim/mason/bin`, but cannot execute, e.g. `black` `isort`.
+And nvim prints related error or warning.

 This is often due to python version/environment changes.
+To resolve it, run command below:

 ```python
 rm -rf ~/.local/share/nvim/mason